luanpersini/tests-node-backend-tests-using-jest-typescript/README.md

 # Tests

-Some concepts and tips to have in mind when writting tests:
+Some concepts and tips to have in mind when writing tests:

 - Validate only one scenario per test: minimize the number of asserts
 - Tests should be Stateless: all elements in a test should return to the initial state after each test.